atabegruslan/Others/Illustrations/Android Development - Building Blocks.md

 Lock Screen Orientation - in `manifest`: `android:screenOrientation="portrait"`
 `<string-array name="xxx"><item>string1</item>` can be used in `strings.xml` to store a long array.
 Java arrays are used to store short arrays.

+### Layout Types:

+Linear Layout - forms

+Relative Layout - all view pos rel to each other

+Table Layout - table.
+Cant scroll

+GridView - two-dimensional, scrollable grid.
+Thumbnail gallery.
+Adapter pull content into this view

+ListView - scrollable items. eg menu.
+Adapter pull content into this view

+AbsoluteLayout enables you to specify the exact location of its children.

+FrameLayout is a placeholder on screen that you can use to display a single view.

+TabLayout - 1 activity many panes

 ## Obfuscation:
 DexGuard and ProGuard are for obfuscation
 https://www.guardsquare.com/en/blog/proguard-vs-dexguard